 The specific definition of a fraud offense depends on the parties involved, the amount of money or property of value allegedly taken, and the type of fraud allegedly committed.
 Fighting charges for Breach of Trust under South Carolina Code of Laws §16-13-230 requires a unique strategy and may lead to very different consequences than charges for fraudulently altering or tampering with an electric or gas meter under S.C.
 Code §16-13-385.

 In light of that, many successful fraud defense strategies revolve around contesting that the defendant did not intentionally commit fraud or that their actions do not meet the state’s definition of fraud.
-A knowledgeable Greenville attorney could discuss more specific options for a particular fraud case during a private initial consultation.
+A knowledgeable attorney in Greenville could discuss more specific options for a particular fraud case during a private initial consultation.

 How Can a Lawyer Help Fight Fraud Allegations?

 Fraud cases are generally paper-heavy proceedings that center around thousands of pages of documentary evidence.
 Accordingly, the most crucial role that legal representation often plays for individuals accused of fraud is helping them make sense of the case against them, collecting exculpatory evidence, and presenting it effectively both in and out of court.

 Support from a seasoned lawyer in Greenville can also be crucial when it comes to minimizing the impact that criminal sanctions related to a fraud case have on a defendant’s future.
 Depending on the circumstances, a dedicated attorney could take the lead in establishing the precise value of money or property involved in a specific offense, advocating against overly harsh sentences, and potentially even negotiating for a plea bargain.